View Curriculum

 2. Graduate transfer students must be in good academic standing (minimum GPA of 2.75).

-3. International students must have a paper-based TOEFL score of 500, or a computer-based score of 173, or an online score of 61.
+3. International students must have a paper-based TOEFL score of 500, or an iBT score of 61.
 TUW TOEFL code is 3157.

 4. Cumulative 2.5 GPA.